No items found.

 Screens/monitors

 A separate screen or monitor is definitely a worthwhile investment for your video editing setup.
-Even consider adding two screens to your desk if you can stretch your budget.
+If you can stretch your budget, consider adding two screens to your desk.

 Here are some things to think about when you’re looking at screens:

-• Resolution: settle for nothing less than 4K resolution
+• Resolution.
+For the best results, settle for nothing less than 4K resolution.

-• Color accuracy is also super important when you’re editing videos.
+• Color accuracy.
+This is also super important when you’re editing videos.
 You want a screen or monitor that promises high color accuracy.

-• Color gamut tells you the range of colors that your screen can display.
-That’s why it’s important to go for a monitor that has a wide color gamut, such as DCI-P3 or Adobe RGB.
+• Color gamut.
+This tells you the range of colors that your screen can display.
+That’s why it's important to choose a monitor with a wide color gamut, such as DCI-P3 or Adobe RGB.

 To clarify the relationship between color accuracy and color gamut:

-Color accuracy, as the name suggests, refers to your computer’s ability to loyally reproduce a color.
-Color gamut tells you the spectrum of colors that your computer is able to reproduce.
+Color accuracy, as the name suggests, refers to your computer’s ability to reproduce a color loyally.
+Color gamut tells you the spectrum of colors your computer can reproduce.
 So the wider your computer’s color gamut, the higher its color accuracy will be.

 Recommendations: